-Infants who are infected before birth usually show no symptoms of a CMV infection after they are born, although some can develop hearing, vision, neurological, and developmental problems over time.
-In a few cases, there are symptoms at birth, which can include premature delivery, being small for gestational age, jaundice, enlarged liver and spleen, microcephaly (small head), seizures, rash, and feeding difficulties.
+Babies who are infected in the womb usually show no symptoms of a CMV infection after they're born.
+In a few cases, there are symptoms at birth, which can include premature delivery, being small for gestational age, jaundice, enlarged liver and spleen, microcephaly (small head), and feeding difficulties.
 These babies are also at high risk for developing hearing, vision, neurological, and developmental problems.

-Premature and ill full-term infants who are infected soon after birth are also at risk for neurological and developmental problems over time.
+Premature and ill full-term infants who are infected soon after birth are at risk for neurological and developmental problems over time.

 CMV can cause serious infections in people who have received organ transplants or those whose immune systems are weakened.
-In someone with AIDS or HIV, CMV infection may involve the lungs, nervous system, gastrointestinal tract, and the eye, sometimes causing blindness.
+In someone with AIDS or HIV, CMV infection may involve the lungs, nervous system, gastrointestinal tract, and the eyes, sometimes causing blindness.